Monitoring statistics of DeepDive data with Dashboard

 Parameters allow you to include variables in report templates which can be set when the snapshot runs.
 A common use case for parameters is when you want to run the same report template on different data sources from your DeepDive application run, or want to make a quick series of snapshots involving a varying number of data items.

 The name of a parameter corresponds to the name of the variable in the report template.
-For example, if the parameter name is "doc_id", the corresponding template variable is also $doc_id.
+For example, if the parameter name is "doc_id", the corresponding template variable is also $doc_id

 Nested templates

-You may have noticed that the built-in report template names use slashes (/) to indicate a hierarchical structure.
+) to indicate a hierarchical structure.
 While this is a helpful strategy for organizing your report templates, the slash also has the effect of "nesting" the report template.

 Nested report templates automatically inherit parameters from their ancestor report templates and are shown in grey on a nested report template.